-Select ‘Lockdown’ under the Simple Firewall menu item on the left-hand side to access the option.
+Select ‘Lockdown’ under the Shield Security menu item on the left-hand side to access the option.
 Then select the tab “Lockdown” and you’ll see the XML-RPC option.

 Check the box to turn off XML-RPC and save the options page.
 You’ll now be protected against any possible XML-RPC brute force login attacks.

 How to check and confirm XML-RPC functionality is disabled

 There is a very simple website provided to help you confirm that your XML-RPC is disabled.